PubNubDevelopers/unity-multiplayer-shooter/README.md

 Players can:
 * Search for a Game using Photon's Matchmaking Services
-* Host a Custom Game (Lobby, will typically be doing this way).
-In the custom game, players can send messages, as well send messages that will be translated in real time by selecting the language drop-down menu.
+* Host a Custom Game (Lobby, will typically be done this way).
+In the custom game, players can send messages, as well as send messages that will be translated in real time by selecting the language drop-down menu.

 <p align="middle">
   <img src="/Media/lobby.png"/>